SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 - **Baud rate:** This field must match with the used baud rate in the CANopen network.
-- **Polling rate:** The rate at which the agent sends requests to the CANopen devices. to determine changes in variables.
+- **Polling rate:** The rate at which the agent sends requests to the CANopen devices.
 - **Transmit rate:** The transfer rate, i.e. the rate at which the terminal sends regular measurements to Cumulocity IoT.

-In the **CANopen** section, up to 127 CANopen devices can be added to the gateway as child devices by giving the following parameters:
+In the **CANopen** section, up to 127 CANopen devices can be added to the gateway as child devices by providing the following parameters:

-- **Name:** The name of the device used for visualization.
+- **Name:** The name of the device shown in the UI.
 - **Device type:** The device type of the CANopen device.
 The user can select from a list of all CANopen device types which are stored in the device database.
 - **Node ID:** The CANopen node ID of the device.
 It is used for addressing the device inside the CANopen network.